b-shen/Getting-and-Cleaning-Data-Course-Project/README.md

 - 'run_analysis.R': script for performing the data clean up of the Human Activity Recognition Using Smartphones Data Set

 - 'tidydata.txt': clean tidy data set with the average of the measurements on the mean and standard deviation for each activity and each subject.
+Data set as a txt file created with write.table() using row.name=FALSE

 ## License:
 Use of this dataset in publications must be acknowledged by referencing the following publication [1]